Have questions about Honey Lake Clinic?

 - As healthcare professionals, we have many years of experience in dealing with very sensitive, private, and delicate information.
 We take oaths, such as the Hippocratic Oath, to ethically maintain confidentiality unless acute safety is at risk.

 We exist to provide behavioral health healing that is grounded and sustained by a Christian faith.
 Our program is designed to help our patients experience God’s power, love, forgiveness, grace, and peace themselves and to share their light with others.
 In short, we help others reclaim their stories.

 No, we are a Bible-believing, Christ-centered, and non-denominational ministry.

 All meals and snacks are provided.
-A healthy diet is a critical component of spirit, mind, and body.
-Caffeine, bleached flours and sugary soda will be severely restricted.
-A large part of our produce is organic coming from our own garden.
-We provide gluten-free, vegetarian and protein-intensive diets.
+A balanced diet is a critical component of a healthy mind, body, and spirit.
+Caffeine, bleached flour, and sugary soda will be severely restricted.
+We provide gluten-free, vegetarian, and protein-intensive diets.

 Patients are responsible for removing their bedding and making their beds twice a week, on Sundays and Thursdays.
 Your room will be cleaned by housekeeping staff weekly.
 However, patients are responsible for keeping their rooms tidy and organized.